LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 When a Channel has a custom power setting, the power will be displayed in a **Bold font**.

-Increasing and descreasing the power on a Channel with a custom power setting will temporarily override the power on the Channel, but this change is not saved to the codeplug.
+Increasing and decreasing the power on a Channel with a custom power setting will temporarily override the power on the Channel, but this change is not saved to the codeplug.
 So, changing channels will result in the temporary override being lost.

 To make a **permanent** change to a Channel custom power value, you must open the [**Channel Details**](#channel-details) screen, and then exit by pressing **Function** + **Green**.